Sultana (title)

 Sultana or sultanah (/sʌlˈtɑːnə/; سلطانة ALA) is a female royal title, and the feminine form of the word sultan.
 This term has been officially used for female monarchs in some Islamic states, and historically it was also used for a sultan's consort.

 Nomenclature

 The term sultana is the feminine form of the word sultan (سلطان), an Arabic abstract noun meaning "strength", "authority", "rulership", derived from the verbal noun سلطة ALA, meaning "authority" or "power".
 Later, sultan came to be used as the title of certain rulers who claimed almost full sovereignty in practical terms, albeit without claiming the overall caliphate, or to refer to a powerful governor of a province within the caliphate.

 Usage

 Ruling sultana

 Some Muslim female monarchs chose to adopt the title of Sultana/Sultanah when they ascended to the throne.

 Africa

 In Comoros, there have been several ruling sultanas.

-Shajar al-Durr became the ruling sultana of Egypt on May 1250, founding the Mamluk Sultanate.
+Shajar al-Durr became the ruling sultana of Egypt in May 1250, founding the Mamluk Sultanate.